 That pretty much describes that Friday’s encounter.
 It also happened to be my birthday and the sighting was a terrific birthday bonus.

-While my degree is in wildlife and would have qualified me for work as a game warden or wildlife biologist, I have spent 23 years in management at Great Northern Paper Company and have spent thousands of hours traveling the woods in Maine north of the 45th parallel.
-I roam the woods on foot whenever I can in all seasons. ( I don’t own a four-wheeler or a snowmobile.)
+While my degree is in wildlife ecology and wildlife management and would have qualified me for work as a game warden or wildlife biologist, I have spent 23 years in management at Great Northern Paper Company and have spent thousands of hours traveling the woods in Maine north of the 45th parallel.
+I roam the woods on foot whenever I can in all seasons.
+(I don’t own a four-wheeler or a snowmobile.)
 I pay attention to the evidence of every kind of creature.
-I have traveled the entire Golden Road system numerous times, and I spend summer weekends at a camp in the unorganized township of T1-R9 (Ambajejus Lake).
+I have traveled the entire Golden Road system numerous times, and I spend much of each summer at a camp in the unorganized township of T1-R9 (Ambajejus Lake).
 I hunt deer, upland birds, and ducks.
 I tote a canoe all spring and summer and pretend to fish.
 I always carry a camera, although not always a good one.
 I recognize many animals and birds by their fleeting movements or their giveaway markings — a pileated woodpecker’s flight, a moose’s amble, a coyote’s trot, a flicker’s rump.
 I know the tail on a panther is key to identification.
-I don’t claim to have discerned one on the animal I saw in October 2003, however if it was held closely and low, it may have contributed to the impression of body length instead, and the dark tip would not have shown.
+I don’t claim to have discerned a distinct tail on the animal I saw in October 2003, however if it was held closely and low, it may have contributed to the impression of body length instead.
 I have to argue that I did my best to observe and record accurately what I saw during that encounter.
-But I did so with the near shock of realizing right away that I was seeing the thing that I had most wanted to see in the wild as long as I have lived here.
+But I did so with the near shock of realizing instantly that I was seeing the thing that I had most wanted to see in the wild as long as I have lived here.
 And a panther is precisely what I saw.

 By the way, here’s a photo of a fisher.
 I recovered this one as a fresh road kill and had it mounted.
-Its body is about as long as my forearm.
-This is one animal that some officials suggest you have mistaken for a panther.
+Its body, with head, is about as long as my arm.
+This is one animal that, according to some officials, people have mistaken for a panther.